 Food-insecurity can strike anyone at anytime.
 Be it from a recent job layoff, an injury that prevents someone from getting work that pays the bills, or any myriad of catastrophes that can befall us throughout our lives.
 At AGFP, we don’t judge, nor even ask, the reasons people come to us for help.
 All we need to know is that you are in need.

-Clients may visit once per week for a standard food box and other available items in the front office, and any Tuesday or Saturday for additional bread and produce.
+Clients may visit once per week (once every 7 days) for a standard food box and other available items in the front office or patio.
 Our goal is to provide as much as we can to everyone that needs help.

 “How much food will I get?”